What is an Escrow Agreement?

 #1 – Banking

-To protect automatic banking and vending equipment like ATMs, escrow is used in banking businesses.
-The money is deposited in the vending machine (ATMs) before completion of the transaction between the customer and the bank.
+In banking businesses, Escrow is used for protecting automatic banking and vending equipment like ATMs; the money is deposited in the vending machine (ATMs) before completion of the transaction between the customer and the bank.

 #2 – Law